HOME / BIBLIOGRAPHIES / CONTACT ME / FAQ /

 Q: ...As a rule?

-A: I've photocopied authors' work for authors who have lost track of their own originals, and also photocopied patterns that are long out of copyright(anything before 1923), or that I have proof are an orphaned copyright and difficult to find(like Ella DeHart's patterns).
+A: Okay, I reluctantly admit there's wiggle room.
+I've photocopied authors' work for authors who have lost track of their own originals, and also photocopied patterns that are long out of copyright(anything before 1923), or that I have solid proof are an orphaned copyright and nearly impossible to find(like Ella DeHart's patterns).
 There is a nifty searchable website that allows anyone to check if a book copyright has been renewed(between 1923 and 1963, you had to renew your own copyright - it became automatic in 1964): COPYRIGHT RENEWALS

 Q: How do I search for So-and-So's Article in "Fill-In-The-Blank" Magazine?